moroso/docs/OS/OS.md

 being used for kernel memory do not get mapped out to processes.
 Debugging facilities will also want asserts, and maybe even some form of outputting text to a debug console.

+We will also want to operations found in the standard/string library, such as memset, memcpy, strlen, printf stuff

 ## Conversations to have with other teams ##
 As the OS acts as the glue that holds the other parts of the system